Is it just us or has wine become a little more important in our lives since we entered into mommy-hood?

 One of the best all purpose whites I’ve tasted in a long time…and what a bargain!
 Argentina is the hot new wine region.
 This beautifully balanced (tropical flavours with just enough citrus) little number is perfect for quaffing back on its own, but can stand up to roast chicken or pork tenderloin.

 Segura Viudas “Aria” Estate Brut Cava N.V., Spain

-A step up from the regular Segura Viudas Brut (ed.note. which is great too), this excellent bubbly delivers the goods.
+A step up from the regular Segura Viudas Brut (which is great too if you can’t find the Aria – quantities are limited on that one), this excellent bubbly delivers the goods.
 Very dry yet rich enough to pair with seafood.
 Yummy with oysters too!

 The Morning After the Night Before…or Brunch Wine

 Bottega “Petalo Il Vino dell Amore” Moscato, Italy